Avoiding alcohol in pregnancy

 You can have non-alcoholic drinks like water, milk, herbal teas and non-alcoholic wine and beer.
 Check the labels of non-alcoholic drinks, because some contain small amounts of alcohol.

 If you drink alcohol to manage stress, look for other ways to relax or treat yourself.
-For example, you could take a bath, have a massage, or go for a walk.
+For example, you could have a bath or massage or go for a walk.